Nest Summary and Key Facts

-NEST (National Employment Savings Trust) is a pension scheme which has been designed to meet the employer’s responsibilities.
+NEST (National Employment Savings Trust) is a pension scheme which has been designed to meet employer’s responsibilities.
 It has been designed to be a low cost option, simple and available to all employers, irrelevant of their size.
 Although it has been designed to have low charges, it will have a limited range of fund choices available as well as restrictions on initial transfers and levels of contributions.

+The National Employment Savings Trust pension scheme will be operated by the NEST Corporation, they are a non-profit corporation run by trustees and will be governed by The Pensions Regulator.
 NEST has been designed to provide employees with access to a pension plan.
 However, there may be other pension schemes which are more suitable to an individual’s circumstances.
 For high earners and others requiring more diverse investment options, then NEST may not be suitable.

-- Low Fees
+- Low fees